8:00 am – 5:00pm Crown Foyer: Conference Registration

 Emerald B: YLF’in it-Peer Mentoring and Advocacy.

-Chris Roe, Evan Shockley, Caity Mcmanis, Chris Roe, Leo Santos, Yeva Davis, and Libby Waechter
+Chris Roe, Evan Shockley, Caity Mcmanis, Carlos Santos, Leo Santos, Yeva Davis, and Libby Waechter

 Youth are today's leaders, not tomorrow's.
 We invite you to hear how youth in one state has taken their Youth Leadership Forum to the next level.
 Come hear how these youths are shaking things up and creating lasting change.